Court of Queen’s Bench of Manitoba (Family Division)

 The Court concluded that the mother failed to establish the Article 13(1)(b) exception.

-The Court first recalled the high threshold for establishing an Article 13(1)(b) exception and explained the premise on which Courts must base their analysis: except in extraordinary cases or where evidence is sufficient to establish the contrary, the Courts and the authorities in the state of the children’s habitual residence will be able to take measures to protect the children, including protecting their mother from any domestic violence.
+The Court first recalled the high threshold for establishing an Article 13(1)(b) exception and noted that, in determining whether or not the exception was made out by the factual situation, “the Court must in any Hague Convention proceeding start from the basis that, except in the most extraordinary of cases or where evidence is sufficient to establish the contrary, the Courts and the authorities in the state of the children’s habitual residence will be able to take measures to protect the children”, including protecting their mother from any domestic violence.
 The Court also noted that without question, in some cases, the nature of domestic violence will result in the exception being established and noted that such cases generally involve clear evidence of domestic violence, such as photographs of injuries, third party (including police) evidence of violence, medical evidence of injuries, granting and sometimes also beaching of civil protection orders and probation orders, etc.

 In the present case, the Court found that the mother had not presented evidence of this nature.
 It added that, while some of the events she described were serious, the Iowa Court and law enforcement agencies should be trusted to take measures to protect the children.
 The information obtained through judicial communications confirmed that options were available in Iowa to deal with all the issues of the case, including seeking a civil protection order on an expedited basis and obtaining information and assistance from resources for victims of domestic violence.
 The evidence presented by the mother also demonstrated the availability of measures of protection in Iowa because she had been contacted by the police and a social worker but had declined their assistance.

 Author: Emmanuelle Jacques